Turquie Santé

 What is keratoconus and who does it affect?

-It typically appears in the teenage years and continues to evolve through the 30s and 40s before often stabilizing.
-It is almost always bilateral, though it may affect one eye more noticeably than the other.
+Onset typically occurs during the teenage years.
+The condition continues to evolve through the 30s and into the 40s, after which it frequently stabilizes.
+Almost always bilateral, though one eye may show more pronounced changes than the other.

 What are the symptoms of keratoconus and when should you see a doctor?